College of Engineering News Room

 “The focus on participants at this lab is on those who are on top of their cognitive abilities and have high levels of aptitude,” Cornelius said.

-Over the course of the three-summer collaboration between Hands On Education and CARRT, CARRT lead researcher and USF Mechanical Engineering research professor Redwan Alqasemi, Ph.D., said that seven of the program’s students have been paid to spend five to 15 hours a week during the summer to learn programming concepts, use of an Arduino or Raspberry Pi or 3D modeling for engineers.
+Over the course of the three-semester collaboration between Hands On Education and CARRT, CARRT lead researcher and USF Mechanical Engineering research professor Redwan Alqasemi, Ph.D., said that seven of the program’s students have been paid to spend five to 15 hours a week learning programming concepts, use of an Arduino or Raspberry Pi or 3D modeling for engineers.

 Hands On program director John Ficca and program training manager Mike Cornelius visited one of the CARRT labs at USF for Stover’s graduation.
 (From left to right: John Ficca, Karen Stover, Jillian Stover, Mike Stover, Mike Cornelius)